safa-bazrafshan/AUV-Control-Learning-Track/README.md

 ---

-## 💡 Contribution
+## 🤝 Contributions

-This project is open for educational use and scientific discussion.
-Feel free to explore, fork, or suggest improvements.
+This project is part of an academic and migration-focused learning journey.
+Feedback, forks, and collaborations are warmly welcome 💙

 ---